Please fill out the quick contact form below for fast and free case consultation.

 We will contact you within 24 hours!

-At Blair H. Chan, III, PLLC we are experienced and successful at resolving cases through mediation.
+At Blair H Chan, III, PLLC we are experienced and successful at resolving cases through mediation.
 We routinely provide advice and counsel to clients on the divorce mediation process in the greater Tampa area.
 This form of dispute resolution is a less adversarial way to settle a divorce that can reduce tension and lead to more satisfactory results for both parties.
-We serve clients in Hillsborough, Pinellas and Pasco Counties and throughout the greater Tampa area including the cities of Clearwater, St. Petersburch and Plant City.
+We serve clients in Hillsborough, Pinellas and Pasco Counties and throughout the greater Tampa area including the cities of Clearwater, St. Petersburg and Plant City.